-All the companies we invest in are evaluated using our ESG Checklist.
-The Checklist is an internally developed assessment tool used to evaluate each company's environmental, social and governance performance, highlight sustainability risks and opportunities and identify the areas where each company can improve its sustainability performance.
+We use Milford's ESG Checklist to evaluate the companies we invest in.
+The Checklist is an internally developed assessment tool used to evaluate each company's environmental, social and governance performance, highlight sustainability risks and opportunities and identify the areas where the company can improve its sustainability performance.